depthbomb/CarePackage/README.md

-﻿_CarePackage_ is a desktop application for Windows 10/11 heavily inspired by [Ninite](https://ninite.com/) that makes it quick and easy to download and install all of your favorite programs at once.
+_CarePackage_ is a desktop application for Windows 10/11 heavily inspired by [Ninite](https://ninite.com/) that makes it quick and easy to download and install all of your favorite programs at once.
 CarePackage's intended use case is to be used on a new installation of Windows, but of course you can use it however you'd like!

 You can view all software that is managed by CarePackage in [SOFTWARE.md](SOFTWARE.md).